HOME > > DALLAS 1-WIRE / MICROLAN SECTION INDEX

 This document talks about the product line in general terms.

 The product line I want to help you enjoy involves the iButton range, the 1-Wire network (aka MicroLan), and the supporting TMEX API and SDK.
 (Most of those names are Dallas Semiconductor trademarks, but the way... including "1-Wire") This page is not going to tell you everything you need...
-Dallas's excellent site has superb material to answer your detailed questions.
+Dallas's site has plenty of material to answer your detailed questions.
 I hope what's here will help you see if this project is 'for you'.
-Attached pages, when I can get to them, may help you avoid some of the mistakes I made while getting started.
+Some of my other pages may help you avoid some of the mistakes I made while getting started.

 It is simple and inexpensive.
 It is accessible to hobbyists and educators.